Rental ad management help

-To do an apartment search, you just have to click on the "Search" button on the main page, fill out the appropriate field on the form and click on the button at the bottom of it.
+To do an apartment search, you just have to click on the "Search" option the the menu near the top of the pages, fill out the appropriate fields on the form and click on the button at the bottom of it.
 There are no mandatory field but if you want a more precise search, just fill out more fields.
 These fields are :

 - number of rooms : you can select one or more number of rooms from the list.
-To select more than one number of rooms, press the CTRL key on your keyboard while clicking with the left mouse button on your selection (some browsers let you make multiple selection without the CTRL key).
+To select more than one number of rooms, press the CTRL key on Windows or cmd ⌘ key on your Mac's keyboard while clicking with the left mouse button on your selection.
 If you are looking for a roommate, just select "Rooms and roommates" at the bottom of the list.
 If you select "All" or do not make any selection, then the number of rooms won't be considered in the search.

 - district(s): you can select one or more districts from the list.
-To select more than one district, press the CTRL key on your keybord while clicking with the left mouse button on your selection (some browsers let you make multiple selection without the CTRL key).
+To select more than one district, press the CTRL key on Windows or cmd ⌘ key on your Mac's keyboard while clicking with the left mouse button on your selection.
 If you select "All" or do not make any selection, then the district won't be considered in the search.

 - rent : if you don't want to pay more than a certain amount for the rent, just enter that amount in the field.
 If you don't enter any amount, then the rent won't be considered in the search.
 Don't enter 0 because it will look for an apartment that has a monthly rent lower than 0.

 - street name : if you are looking for an apartment on a specific street, just enter the name of that street but be careful about the spelling.

 - metro station : if you are looking for an apartment near a specific metro station, just enter the name of that station but be careful about the spelling.

 - type of housing : duplex/triplex/etc or apartment building (the "either" button means that the search won't take it into either type into account).

 - heat included : it says it all!

 - electricity; included : again, it says it all!